fibbojs/fibbo/docs/api/2d/classes/FPolygon.md

 > **initCollider**(`options`?): `void`

-Only init a collider for the component, without a rigid body.
+Only init a collider for the component, without a rigidBody.
 This is useful for static objects.

 #### Parameters